 Distributech is the largest energy transmission and distribution conference in the US.
 Its massive conference floors showcase booths that can easily span 1.000 square feet.
-As I witnessed at this year's conference, things are changing fast in the power distribution arena.
+As I witnessed at this year's conference, things are changing fast in the power distribution arena, and this could mean big things for EV drivers.

 Rapid innovations around hardware and communications are transforming the structure of the electricity system, now reflected in buzzwords such as #DER #gridedge #microgrid #disruption.
 You name it and it's on display at Distributech.
 But what exactly changed in the ways we distribute and consume energy?

 It's no longer a one-way street from the power plant, via a transmission grid, to the distribution grid, into your home or workplace.
 Instead, it has become an integrated system, the likes of which we have never seen before.
-Consumers have become producers themselves, thanks to solar panels on their roofs that feed their surplus energy back into the grid.
+Consumers have become producers themselves, thanks to solar panels installed on the roofs of their homes or EVs that feed surplus energy back into the grid.
 Wind power supplies clean energy, but wind is also difficult to predict and should be supplemented (often by other resources).

 The consumption of energy has changed too.
 Increasing welfare has led to more air-conditioned buildings (New York City alone, already has 8 million A/Cs), which create congestion problems on the grid.
 Of course, there is our bread and butter - the electric vehicle, which can be both a strain and a relief to the grid.
-It is a strain on the grid (operator) when cars charge at peak moments, or a relief, when cars charge at night and/or using primarily solar power.
+It's a strain on the grid (operator) when cars charge at peak moments, or a relief, when cars charge at night and/or primarily use solar power.

 Industry giants like Siemens and GE, as well as newcomers like Smarter Grid Solutions, all want to optimally integrate distributed energy resources into the grid.
 There are hurdles, however, from a technical and customer's point of view.